 These are just a few of the most common Xanax side effects that can accompany this medication’s regular use.
 Of course, drugs affect people in very different ways so that that side effects can vary greatly.

 Xanax abuse affects everyone differently, so the signs of such a problem will vary among different individuals.
 However, the following symptoms of a benzo addiction are common.

-Soledad House is an addiction treatment facility located in San Diego, California.
-The facility offers the following services:
+Soledad House is a women’s addiction treatment center located in San Diego, California.
+Our center offers many addiction treatment services, including:

 You don’t have to let addiction control your life or future for another day.
 You can overcome Xanax side effects with the help of a quality rehab facility.
-Contact Soledad House at 866-314-3222 to find out how we can help you recover from substance abuse.
+Contact Soledad House at 866.314.3222 to determine how we can help you recover from substance abuse.